 The Dean is the chief academic and administrative officer of the School of Dental Medicine.
-The Dean reports directly to the Vice President for Health Sciences.
-This individual is an advocate for the school to the rest of the university, the alumni, the local and national government officials, the local and national dental community and professional organizations.
+The Dean reports directly to the University at Buffalo Vice President for Health Sciences.
+This individual is an advocate for the school to the rest of the university, the alumni, the local and national government officials, the local and national dental community, and professional organizations.